sorinboia/nginx-experience-aws/guide/5ingress.md

 ```

 At the moment we still have two key features missing:
 - We are serving only http, not https.
-We want our site to be fully secured therefor all communications need to be encrypted
+We want our site to be fully secured therefore all communications need to be encrypted
 - We are not actively monitoring the health of the pods through the data path

-First take a look at the `files/5ingress/2arcadia.yaml` file.
+8. First take a look at the `files/5ingress/2arcadia.yaml` file.
 It increases the number of pods for our services to two - and also defines how the http health checks will looks like.

-Let's apply this new configuration.
+9. Let's apply this new configuration.
 <details>
   <summary>Click here for detailed instructions.</summary>
 <pre>